alemart/surgescript/docs/tutorials/variables.md

 }
 ```

 Furthermore, *object-level* variables may only be accessed within the object.
 Other objects may not read or write the variables directly (in other words, variables are *private* to the objects).
-You need to define [functions](functions) or [getters and setters](getters_and_setters) for that.
+You need to define [functions](functions) or [getters and setters](getters_and_setters) to accomplish that.